Selecting a Date for Your Giving Day

 - Fifth year (2017) — June 1st: Based on their success two years before, once again hoping it would give a boost to their fiscal year-end fundraising efforts.

-Emily Hilber, Executive Director of the Rice Annual Fund, says that they didn’t want to train their supporters to contribute at the same time each year or wait until the spring to make gifts.
+Emily Kernan, Executive Director of the Rice Annual Fund, says that they didn’t want to train their supporters to contribute at the same time each year or wait until the spring to make gifts.
 They still wanted donors to respond to their fall appeals and hoped that the spring giving day effort — known as the “24-Hour Challenge” — would help to inspire second gifts or encourage those who had not yet given.

-When choosing a date for a giving day, Hilber acknowledges that there is no universal “best time,” and encourages people to think carefully about the unique history and culture of needs of their individual institution.
+When choosing a date for a giving day, Kernan acknowledges that there is no universal “best time,” and encourages people to think carefully about the unique history and culture of needs of their individual institution.
 She recommends that programs test different dates until they know which time period works best for them.
 She also reminds program managers that the success of a giving day effort needs to be judged by more than just a fundraising bump on one day.
 The ultimate goal is to see the momentum from the campaign continue long after the single day ends.

 Want to learn more?
 CLICK HERE for AGN’s Webinar on Planning a Successful Giving Day.